 Already a member?
 Consider a donation to Wild Seed Project.

 Thank you for your support!

 The most simple way to get involved is to stay informed!
 Sign up for our enewsletter or follow us on Facebook to keep current.
+To learn even more, attend one of our walks, talks, or workshops.
 Share our information with others who may be interested in our organization.
 Help us build our membership so we can expand our work!

 We are always looking for volunteers for events, magazine distribution, office support, and seed cleaning and packaging.
 Learn more about our volunteer opportunities.

 In nature, seeds are dispersed in this random way, but typically less than 1% of the seeds a plant produces germinate and grow to maturity.
 This is because the seed may be eaten, washed away in a heavy rain, etc. By sowing native seeds in pots or in a prepared seedbed, you’ll be much more likely to experience germination success.

 Fall, winter, and early spring are the best times to sow native seeds.
 In Maine, the yearly cycle for seed ripening and germination is different from common vegetable and garden seeds, many of which originated in tropical or Mediterranean climates.
 With our native species, many seeds need to have a winter period of cold, moist temperatures to break dormancy and germinate.
 Read below for more information: